 When you hire a human financial advisor, they typically advise you, but ultimately they do whatever you tell them to do with your money.
 If you want 63.7% of your money invested in Zimbabwean diamond mines, your advisor can make that happen.

 They can also oversee assets in all your various accounts, not just money in their advisory account.
 You can grant them access to your employer’s 401(k) account or at least send them a breakdown of your current investments and the other available choices.

 They can look over your real estate assets, business assets, cryptocurrency assets, and whatever else you have.
 They can then make recommendations tailored specifically for you — which, in turn, you can choose to adopt or ignore.

 If you get skittish about stocks and sense a recession looming on the horizon, you can direct them to reduce risk in your stock portfolio — or start shorting stocks or selling off all your stocks entirely.

-You sit in the driver’s seat, and they help you navigate with their expert advice.
+You sit in the driver’s seat, and the advisor helps you navigate with their expert advice.
 Alternatively, you can hand them the keys and leave it entirely to them to get your money from Point A to Point B.

 2. Holistic Financial Advice

 Algorithms do a great job with choosing and managing investments for you, just like humans do.
 With a simple questionnaire, they can typically analyze your needs and propose an appropriate investment portfolio.
 Most people don’t have unique or complicated investing needs.

 But beyond picking and managing investments, you quickly run into algorithms’ limitations.
 They can’t discuss your estate planning with you or point out your budgeting mistakes.
 They can’t have a nuanced conversation with you about prioritizing your long-term financial goals.